GhostlyDark/EMG/README.md

 ## macOS

+Releases can be found [here](https://github.com/GhostlyDark/EMG/releases/latest).

-Install a compatible version of XCode, such as v12.5.1 on macOS 11.
-You may download XCode from Apple (requires account) or from a third party site (like archive.org).
+To build EMG instead, install a compatible version of Xcode, such as v12.5.1 on macOS 11.
+You may download Xcode from Apple (requires account) or from a third party site (like archive.org).

 (Help) You may delete an existing installation in case you encounter an error message:
 ```